OpenGenus/cosmos/code/mathematical_algorithms/src/magic_square/README.md

 ## Complexity

-O(n^2) as every position is visited once and there are n^2 elements.
+Time Complexity: O(n^2) as every position is visited once and there are n^2 elements.

 Collaborative effort by [OpenGenus](https://github.com/opengenus)